-Likewise, this decision should not be construed as a judgment against the use of wind turbines to generate electricity.
+The Subcommittee's decision is not a determination that a wind facility should never be turbines to generate electricity.
 The Subcommittee is cognizant of the need for new clean and renewable energy resources.
 The Facility, as proposed in this docket, is simply out of scale in context of its setting and adversely impacts the aesthetics of the region in an unreasonable way.